jeffijoe/awilix/README.md

 })
 ```

-# Using Awilix in the browser
+# Awilix is a Universal Module

+**As of v3**, Awilix ships with official support for browser environments!

 The package includes 4 flavors.